philips-software/cogito/Documentation/Architecture.md

 an attestation that it is a valid user in the OpenID Connect server.
 The section "Attestation from OpenID Connect Server" provides more detail about this step.

+### Usability

+A disadvantage from usability point of view, is that the user has to log in to the OpenID Connect Server twice: once from the web app, and once from the Cogito app.
+Inside the Cogito app, this is needed only once (and when the token expires).
+Since this needs to be done the first time though, the initial user experience is suboptimal.

 Attestations